Anonymous Login

 For details, see Security Rules - User Authentication.

-If a user has generated some private data (such as personal achievements and equipment obtained in a game) while in an anonymous state and wishes to convert this anonymous account into a formal account to retain it permanently.
+If users generate private data in an anonymous state (e.g., obtain personal achievements and equipment in games) and wish to convert this anonymous account into a formal account for long-term retention.

-To address this need, you can associate the anonymous account with any login method.
-After association, you can permanently use that login method to access CloudBase, achieving the effect of "converting an anonymous account to a permanent one".
+To address this requirement, you can link the anonymous account with any login method.
+After linking, you can permanently use that login method to access CloudBase, achieving the effect of "converting an anonymous account to a formal one".

 Frequently Asked Questions

-- Anonymous login users have independent user identifiers.
-Within the validity period on the same device, they can generate independent private data.
+- Anonymous Login users have a distinct user identifier, and during the validity period on the same device, they can generate separate private data;

-- Compared with not being logged in, anonymous login can be converted to a formal account, and private data generated during anonymous login will be automatically inherited by the formal account.
+- Compared to not being logged in, Anonymous Login can be upgraded to a full account, and private data generated during the anonymous login period will be automatically inherited under the full account.

-- The anonymous user generated by CloudBase anonymous login is essentially a valid user with a unique user ID, enabling the creation of private Cloud Database and Cloud Storage data, as well as the formulation of personalized access policies in conjunction with Security Rules.
+- The anonymous user generated by CloudBase Anonymous Login is essentially a valid user with a unique user ID, enabling the creation of private Database and Cloud Storage data for them, along with personalized access policies configured through Security Rules;

-- Unauthenticated mode is purely for access without a login state; accesses under this mode will not be included in user tracking statistics.
+- Unauthenticated mode is purely stateless access; operations performed in this mode will not enter user tracking statistics;

-- Unauthenticated users cannot access any CloudBase services or resources under default permissions, while anonymous login allows corresponding read/write operations on resources even under basic permissions, and can achieve more granular control when combined with security rules.
+- Under default permissions, users who are not logged in cannot access any CloudBase services or resources.
+In contrast, Anonymous Login allows corresponding resource read/write operations with basic permissions and can also implement more granular control when combined with security rules.

 Do anonymous users expire?

-CloudBase's validity policy for anonymous users is: only one anonymous user exists per device at the same time, and this user never expires.
-However, if a user manually clears the device or browser's local data, the anonymous user's data will be synchronously cleared.
-Calling CloudBase's anonymous login API again will generate a new anonymous user.
+CloudBase's policy for anonymous users is: only one anonymous user exists per device at a time, and this user never expires.
+However, if a user manually clears local data on the device or browser, the anonymous user data will be cleared immediately.
+Calling the CloudBase anonymous login API again will generate a new anonymous user.